 A fireball closer with a signature crouch, he became the most dominant relief pitcher of his generation, striking out fear with every pitch.

-Craig Kimbrel emerged from the Atlanta Braves bullpen in 2010 not just as a new arm, but as a spectacle.
-With a pre-pitch crouch that seemed to channel pure intensity and a fastball that exploded past hitters, he redefined the closer role for a decade.
-His early years in Atlanta were a blur of record-breaking saves and All-Star appearances, a period where he seemed untouchable.
-After a trade to Boston, he faced the high-pressure crucible of a championship chase, ultimately securing the final out of the 2018 World Series, a crowning moment for a pitcher built for the ninth inning.
-His later career became a journeyman's tour, a testament to his lasting value as he climbed the all-time saves list, his iconic stance remaining a symbol of late-inning dominance long after his peak.
+Craig Kimbrel secured the final out of the 2018 World Series for the Boston Red Sox.
+He emerged from the Atlanta Braves bullpen in 2010 with a pre-pitch crouch that channeled pure intensity and a fastball that exploded past hitters.
+His early years in Atlanta were a blur of record-breaking saves and All-Star appearances.
+After a trade to Boston, he faced the high-pressure crucible of a championship chase.
+His later career became a journeyman's tour, a testament to his lasting value as he climbed the all-time saves list.
+His stance remained a symbol of late-inning dominance long after his peak.

 1981–1996